travisCarson/smileguess/app/README.md

   /* This is an object which represents attributes of the
    * current round and game */
-  game: { dealerid: 3, answer: 'Avengers', category: 'Movie', initalClue: '[Emojies...]' },
+  game: { dealerid: 3, prompt: 'Avengers', category: 'Movie', initialClue: '[Emojies...]' },

   /* This is a simple array of the messages in the current round. */
   messages: [